-This Pumpkin Smoothie recipe with pumpkin puree, frozen yogurt, and pumpkin pie spice can be ready in minutes whenever the craving hits!
+This Pumpkin Pie Smoothie recipe with pumpkin puree, frozen yogurt, and pumpkin pie spice can be ready in minutes whenever the craving hits!

 First, let’s talk about canned pumpkin.
 For this pumpkin smoothie recipe, you’ll want to use 100% pure pumpkin.
 The only ingredient in the can is pureed pumpkin.
-You may also notice canned pumpkin pie mix on the shelves but the ingredients include sugar and spices for making a pie.
+You may also notice canned pumpkin pie mix on the shelves, but the ingredients include sugar and spices for making a pie.

-Put the fat-free, no sugar added vanilla frozen yogurt, pumpkin puree (I prefer using frozen cubes of pumpkin puree because it makes the smoothie thicker), milk, pumpkin pie spice, and protein powder into a blender.
+Put the fat-free, no-sugar-added vanilla frozen yogurt, pumpkin puree (I prefer using frozen cubes of pumpkin puree because it makes the smoothie thicker), milk, pumpkin pie spice, and protein powder into a blender.

-Blend until smooth.
+Blend the mixture until the pumpkin smoothie is smooth.

 - ground flax seed

 Frequently Asked Questions

 Slice a baking pumpkin in half and remove the seeds and pulp.
 Lay the two halves face down on a rimmed baking sheet.
 Bake them at 400˚F for 40-45 minutes, until tender.
 Allow the pumpkin to cool.
 Scoop out the pumpkin flesh and puree it in a blender or food processor.
 Store in the fridge for up to 1 week or the freezer for up to 3 months.

 Yes, you can substitute the frozen yogurt in this recipe with your favorite yogurt.
 I recommend adding frozen pumpkin puree cubes.
 Keep in mind, though the texture and flavor of the pumpkin smoothie will vary from this recipe.